Apply for British Citizenship

 You are married to a British citizen

-2. Citizenship by Family
+2. Citizenship by Virtue of a parent/Grandparent

 You may be eligible if: